ViCCo-Group/thingsvision/README.md

                                     )
 ```

 The function returns a correlation matrix in the form of a `Pandas` dataframe whose rows and columns correspond to the names of the models in `model_names`.
 The cell elements are the correlation coefficients for each model combination.
-The dataframe can subsequenly be converted into a heatmap with `matplotlib` or `seaborn`.
+The dataframe can subsequently be converted into a heatmap with `matplotlib` or `seaborn`.
 We will release a clear and concise documentary as soon as possible.
 Until then, we recommend to look at Section 3.2.3 in the [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2021.03.11.434979v1.full).

 ## OpenAI's CLIP models